Lenz effect in conductive nonmagnetic objects moved in MRI environments: Discussion

 \section{Discussion}

 Making a nonmagnetic metallic plate rotate under the effect of gravity is a common way to demonstrate the Lenz effect~\cite{condon2000}.
 The simulations reported in Fig.~\ref{fig:results-rotation} of a circular and a square plate estimate fall durations of the same order of magnitude as observed by Condon and Hadley~\cite{condon2000}, both with and without $\vec{B}_0$.
-In particular, the simulation results show that the fall in the \SI{1.5}{\tesla} magnetic field could last even more than \num{100} times the duration of the fall without the magnetic field.
+In particular, the simulation results show that the fall in the \qty{1.5}{\tesla} magnetic field could last even more than \num{100} times the duration of the fall without the magnetic field.
 It is worth noting that the dynamics at the very start of fall is almost independent of $\vec{B}_0$, because the moment developed by the Lenz effect is very low relative to the force of gravity.
-After about \SI{0.1}{\second} the Lenz effect develops a moment slightly larger than the forcing term, leading to a deceleration of motion.
-In the plots of Fig.~\ref{fig:results-rotation}, the two moments seem perfectly overlapped, but the greater intensity of the Lenz effect is revealed by the decreasing trend of the angular velocity after approximately \SI{0.1}{\second}.
+After about \qty{0.1}{\second} the Lenz effect develops a moment slightly larger than the forcing term, leading to a deceleration of motion.
+In the plots of Fig.~\ref{fig:results-rotation}, the two moments seem perfectly overlapped, but the greater intensity of the Lenz effect is revealed by the decreasing trend of the angular velocity after approximately \qty{0.1}{\second}. \revA{However, the almost perfect superposition of the two forces would allow to study this problem under the quasistationary approximation~\cite{lee2023ISMRM}, \textit{i.e.}, $\ddot{q} \approx 0$ in~(\ref{eq:ode})}.

-The comparison between the experimental and the simulated data reported in Fig.~\ref{fig:results-comparison} shows that not only the duration of the fall is predicted correctly, but the whole trend of $\vartheta$ during motion is also estimated accurately.
-The data processing of the recorded videos reported extremely repeatable measurements, leading to a near perfect agreement between the individual experiments and the simulation result, with a discrepancy lower than \SI{1}{\degree} for almost the entire motion.
-Besides validating the proposed model of dynamics of metallic objects in presence of the Lenz effect, this comparison validates also the results obtained by computing the motion-induced electric field neglecting the skin effect~\cite{zilberti2025,zilberti2016}.
+The comparison between the experimental and the simulated data reported in Fig.~\ref{fig:results-comparison} shows that not only the duration of the fall is predicted correctly \revA{by the model, as already shown elsewhere with the quasistationary approximation~\cite{lee2023ISMRM}}, but the whole trend of $\vartheta$ during motion is also estimated accurately.
+The recorded videos reported extremely repeatable measurements, leading to a near perfect agreement between the individual experiments and the simulation result, with a discrepancy lower than \qty{1}{\degree} for almost the entire motion. \revA{This comparison validates experimentally} the proposed model of dynamics of metallic objects in presence of the Lenz effect \revA{when the skin effect is negligible}. \revA{Moreover,} this comparison \revA{provides an experimental support to} the results obtained \revA{previously with the presented numerical method}~\cite{zilberti2025,zilberti2016}.